Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen tam sayının basamakları ekrana yazan method;
+### method that writes the digits of the integer that comes as a parameter to the screen;
 ```java
 public class findDigitNumber {
     public static void main(String[] args) {